SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 What it does:
   1. Creates an interval using setInterval to trigger every second.
 This will go through every job in the state and creates a CL job for each job depending whether the <b>pollInterval</b> for that feed expired.
   2. Creates a second interval using setInterval to trigger every BLOCK_INTERVAL.
 This will do the following:
-    a.
-Reads the jobs from the DB
+      1. Reads the jobs from the DB
-    b.
-Loops through all the jobs
+      2. Loops through all the jobs
-    c.
-For every job it does the following:
+      3. For every job it does the following:
           - Queries the price on-chain
           - Queries the round on-chain
           - Update the latest price and round in the DB for that job
           - If there is a new round and a submission is already made for that round, the 'last_reported_round' is updated in the DB.
 Otherwise, if a submission is not made, a new CL job request of type 3 is prepared
           - It will check for a price deviation from the previous on-chain price and if there is a price deviation greater than <b>priceDeviationPerc</b>(for that feed), a new CL job request of type 2 is prepared
           - If one of the above conditions is met and a CL job request is prepared, a final check is made. <b>This is done to avoid creating duplicate CL job requests resulting in extra subscription costs for oracles</b>.
 The CL job request is ONLY sent if one of the following conditions is met:
-        - 1. There is no pending CL job request for which we are still waiting for.
+            1. There is no pending CL job request for which we are still waiting for.
 This is done by checking the comparing the request ID of the last request sent and received from the DB.
-        - 2. An interval of SEND_CHECK_INTERVAL passed from the last CL job request which was sent.
+            2. An interval of SEND_CHECK_INTERVAL passed from the last CL job request which was sent.

 <br>